evidentlyai/evidently/docs/book/tests-and-reports/output_formats.md

 drift_report.save_html(“file.html”)
 ```

-{% hint style="info" %}
-Reports contain interactive visualizations inside the HTML, so large reports might take time to load.
-In this case, downsample your data.
-{% endhint %}
+# JSON

-**JSON**.
-You can get the results of the calculation as a JSON with metrics.
-It is best for automation and integration in your prediction pipelines.
+You can get the results of the calculation as a JSON.
+It is useful for storing and exporting results elsewhere.

 To get the JSON: